MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 Note: If you receive an error stating `Client with IP address xxx.xxx.xxx.xxx is not allowed to access the server`, that means the IP address you entered into your Azure firewall rule is incorrect.
 To fix this issue, update the Azure firewall rule with the IP address provided in the error message.

 Navigate back to your web app in the browser.
-If you refresh the page, you should now be able to Create Todos and see them displayed on the home page.
+If you refresh the page, you can now Create Todos and see them displayed on the home page.

 ## 7 - Browse with kudu

-Azure App Service provides a web-based diagnostics console named Kudu that allows you to examine the server-hosting environment for your web app.
-Using Kudu, you can view the files deployed to Azure, review the deployment history of the application, and even open an SSH session into the hosting environment.
+Azure App Service provides a web-based diagnostics console named Kudu.
+Kudu allows you to examine the server-hosting environment for your web app.
+You can view the files deployed to Azure, review the deployment history, and even open an SSH session into the hosting environment.

 To access Kudu, navigate to one of the following URLs.
-You will need to sign into the Kudu site with your Azure credentials.
+You'll need to sign into the Kudu site with your Azure credentials.

 - For apps deployed in Free, Shared, Basic, Standard, and Premium App Service plans - `https:/<app-name>.scm.azurewebsites.net`
 - For apps deployed in Isolated service plans - `https://<app-name>.scm.<ase-name>.p.azurewebsites.net`